 Tasks like the following should be scheduled and included in a production calendar:

-Budgeting- You’ll need to establish how much money is available for the project.
-This may include other outside funding such as loans or grants.
+Budgeting – You’ll need to establish how much money is available for the project.
+This may also include other outside funding such as loans or grants.

 Index cards are another tool available for scheduling.
 They’re small pieces of paper that contain information about upcoming events during production.
-Index cards can
+What Should A Film Production Calendar Include?

 A production calendar should have the following items: